Is the Creation of “Hybrid Meat” Necessary to Gain the Acceptance of Consumers Toward Cultivated Animal Products?

 At this time, it is exclusively sold in Singapore because it has not yet been authorized for sale in any other countries.
 The lengthy regulatory approval processes and cautiousness on the part of consumers appear to be challenges that will be difficult to overcome for its continued expansion.

-It has been suggested that hybrid development could be used as a technique to ease the introduction of products into the food system.
-It is believed that a healthier and more appetizing beef product can be made by combining meat grown in a laboratory with derived from plants.
+It has been suggested that hybrid development could be used as a technique to ease the introduction of cultured meat products into the food system.
+It is believed that a healthier and more appetizing beef product can be made by combining meat grown in a laboratory with protein derived from plants.
 Additionally, it does not call for the use of intensive animal agriculture or the killing of animals.

 The approach has been compared by the American news publication Vox to the advent of hybrid automobiles.
 It is stated that this ultimately resulted in the widely recognized and successful commercialization of completely electric automobiles.
 However, the success of hybrid meat will probably depend on the company’s ability to attract a certain group of customers who are already receptive to advancements involving cultured organisms.
 So, is there a need for it?